 Cease and Desist Florida

-Defamatory statements are illegal false statements published or communicated to a third party about another person.
+Defamatory statements are statements published or communicated to a third party about another person.
 These statements cause serious economic and non-economic damages to a person’s reputation and can lead to unemployment, emotional distress, loss of income, and loss of business opportunities.
 There are two types of defamation; libel and slander.
 Libel includes written defamatory remarks, whereas slander includes spoken defamatory remarks.

 A victim of defamation has a choice of legal actions they can pursue.
 Many file a defamation lawsuit, however before taking such drastic action, it may be better to draft a cease and desist letter.
 This letter is sent directly to the person publishing defamatory statements and issues a warning that if they do not revoke all defamatory activity, then you will take them to court to seek monetary damages.